 When word got out about the plans to demolish The Pen, many of Hong Kong’s old hands were infuriated.
 How could the Peninsula Group even remotely consider demolishing one of Hong Kong’s icons–especially one that was the repository of so much of the colony’s fabled history?

 Hong Kong was suddenly rife with amateur historians, recalled one Peninsula staff member.
 And each was intent on reminding the hotel’s management again and again of the role The Pen had played in that history.

 Some of that history was made even before The Peninsula officially opened.

 In 1927 Chiang Kai-shek and his Nationalists were battling China’s communists for control of mainland China.
-Faced with the very real possibility that the struggle would spill over into Hong Kong, the British rulers of the colony brought troops into Hong Kong from India and the Middle East.
+Faced with the genuine possibility that the struggle would spill over into Hong Kong, the British rulers of the colony brought troops into Hong Kong from India and the Middle East.
 They promptly commandeered the almost finished Peninsula and turned it into a barracks for the Second Battalion of the Coldstream Guards.

 Machine guns were mounted on The Pen’s balcony so the troops could conduct target practice.
 Rooms became billets.
 Ammunition and supplies were stored in the hotel garage.

 A year later, with order restored in China, the troops departed and at 4:30 p.m. on Dec.
 11, 1928, the hotel officially opened its doors to its first paying guests.